andreabellavia/RCSplines/README.md

 📖 Website: https://andreabellavia.github.io/RCSplines/

-# Software and Tutorials for Restricted Cubic Splines (RCS)
+# Software and Tutorials for Restricted Cubic Splines

+A collection of code, tutorials, and supporting materials for estimating and presenting nonlinear associations and interactions in epidemiologic research using restricted cubic splines (RCS).

+Available in: R | SAS | Stata

 Last updated: 2025-06-18

 ------------------------------------------------------------------------
 ## A. Introductory Material